Reviewable/hubkit/README.md

 in NodeJS.
 * `host`: The hostname to prepend to all request paths; defaults to `https://api.github.com`.
 * `timeout`: The timeout in milliseconds to apply to the request; none by default.
 If the timeout is reached, the request will abort with an error that will have a `timeout` attribute set to the value you provided.
+* `agent`: On NodeJS only, the agent to use for the HTTP connection, e.g. to do connection pooling.
+You may want to consider using [agentkeepalive](https://www.npmjs.com/package/agentkeepalive) if you're making a lot of requests.
 * `cache`: An object with `get`, `set`, and `del` methods to be used as a cache for responses.
 The objects inserted into the cache will be of the form `{value: {...}, eTag: 'abc123', status: 200, size: 1763}`.